Thoracic aortic aneurysms are often found when an imaging test is done for a different reason.

 Preparing for your appointment

-If you think you may have a thoracic aortic aneurysm or are worried about your aneurysm risk because of a strong family history, make an appointment with your family doctor.
-If an aneurysm is found early, your treatment may be easier and more effective.
+If you think you may have a thoracic aortic aneurysm or are worried about your aneurysm risk because of a strong family history, make an appointment with your care provider.
+If an aneurysm is found early, treatment may be easier and more effective.

-If you're being screened for an aortic aneurysm, your doctor will likely ask if anyone in your family has ever had an aortic aneurysm, so have that information ready.
+If you're being screened for an aortic aneurysm, your health care provider will likely ask if anyone in your family has ever had an aortic aneurysm, so have that information ready.

 Because appointments can be brief and there's often a lot to discuss, it's a good idea to be prepared for your appointment.
 Here's some information to help you get ready for your appointment, and what to expect from your health care provider.

 What you can do

 - Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
-For an echocardiogram, for example, you may need to fast for a period of time beforehand.
+At the time you make the appointment, be sure to ask if there's anything you need to do in advance.
+For an echocardiogram, for example, you may need to avoid food or drinks for a period beforehand.

-- Write down any symptoms you're experiencing, including any that may seem unrelated to a thoracic aortic aneurysm.
+- Write down any symptoms you're having, including any that may seem unrelated to a thoracic aortic aneurysm.

-- Write down key personal information, including a family history of heart disease, aneurysms or connective tissue disease.
+- Write down important personal information, including a family history of heart disease, aneurysms or connective tissue disease.

-- Make a list of all medications, vitamins or supplements that you take.
+- Make a list of all medicines, vitamins or supplements that you take.
+Include dosages.

 - Take a family member or friend along, if possible.
 Sometimes it can be difficult to remember the information provided to you during an appointment.
 Someone who goes with you may remember something that you missed or forgot.

 - Be prepared to discuss your diet, exercise habits and tobacco use.
-If you don't already follow a diet or exercise routine, be ready to talk to your doctor about any challenges you might face in getting started.
-Be sure to tell your doctor if you're a current or former smoker.
+If you don't already follow a diet or exercise routine, tell your care provider about any challenges you might face in getting started.
+Be sure to tell your health care provider if you're a current or former smoker.

 - Send imaging reports and bring records.
-It's helpful if you can send imaging reports to your doctor in advance and bring your medical records.
+It's helpful if you can send imaging reports to your health care provider in advance and bring your medical records.